LorenDB/barrel/README.md

 `p` - print operator (prints the accumulator as a character value)
 `n` - print operator (prints the accumulator as an integer value)
 `√` - if the accumulator is greater than or equal to zero, sets the accumulator to the square root of the accumulator
-`^N` - set the accumulator to value N
+`…` - does nothing; useful for a "continue" statement `^N` - set the accumulator to value N
 `|` - generate a random number
 `[` - push the accumulator onto the stack